makrai/notes/kornai20-sem.md

 ## 9.4 A formal model

 * deductive rule
-  * in the proto-logic described here there is only one rule of deduction, called _a fortiori_ in the Latin and kal va-chomer in the Hebrew tradition.
+  * in the proto-logic described here there is only one rule of deduction, called _a fortiori_ in the Latin and kal va-chomer in the Hebrew tradition
   * in standard systems of formal logic the main deduct rule is modus ponens, but in our model modus ponens comes built into the set-theoretical underpinn
   * if some x is wrong, say kicking your opponent when he is down, surely 2x is